 Our Thoughts On SB Financial Group's Dividend

-In summary, we are pleased with the dividend remaining consistent, and we think there is a good chance of this continuing in the future.
-The payout ratio looks good, but unfortunately the company's dividend track record isn't stellar.
+Overall, a consistent dividend is a good thing, and we think that SB Financial Group has the ability to continue this into the future.
+With shrinking earnings, the company may see some issues maintaining the dividend even though they look pretty sustainable for now.
 This looks like it could be a good dividend stock going forward, but we would note that the payout ratio has been at higher levels in the past so it could happen again.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.